m2osw/communicatord/README.md

 Whether the connection is local or remote is defined by the IP address.
 By default, the `cdu` is limited to local connections (127.0.0.1).
-In most cases, the `cds` is used between data centers (i.e. within one center, it is assumed that a non-encrypted connection works just fine).
+In most cases, the `cds` is used between data centers (i.e. within one center, it is assumed that a non-encrypted connection is secure, using a LAN).

 # License